FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## Add some performance checks to existing database tests
 You can introduce QuickPerf in a project having some database tests.<br>
 After [the configuration of global annotations](#Recommended-global-annotations), some tests may fail because of some not respected performance properties.<br>
 If you may want to progressively fix these failing tests.
-To do this, you could annotate the failing tests with @DisableGlobalAnnotations.
+To do this, you could annotate the failing tests with @DisableGlobalAnnotations with a reason, for example @DisableGlobalAnnotations(reason="Perhaps to fix later").
 After that, you could progressively remove the annotation and see why the tests are failing.

 # Recommended global annotations